 A-Z DREAM SYMBOLSA B C D E F G H I J K L M N O - P - Q R S T U V W X - Y - Z

 SUICIDE IN DREAMS:Understanding dreams is not so difficult.
 In practice dream symbols translate into certain words within the English language.
 For instance a "suicide" dream may translate into words like "self defeating" and the dream capture this type of thought "he acted stupidly and this was bound to end badly".
 So suicide was symbolic of someone being their own worst enemy.
+Their actions were self defeating and bound to end in disaster - just like the actions of someone who is suicidal.
+In this way your dream could be your minds way of saying "have you got a death wish?", "that was bound to end in failure?" or "I simply cannot be bothered any more."
+Suicide is strongly linked to all of these emotions and themes.

 FULL LIST OF KEYWORDS WHICH LINK TO SUICIDE DREAMS